Carolina K. Smith/Shutterstock

 The light tunnel at Detroit Metropolitan Airport

-Seven Transportation Security Administration screeners at Detroit Metro Airport have tested positive for the coronavirus since the outbreak began.
+Two Transportation Security Administration workers at Detroit Metro Airport have tested positive for coronavirus, the agency has confirmed.

 Stay on top of Detroit news and views.
 Sign up for our weekly issue newsletter delivered each Wednesday.